-Award(s) are given for recognition of the content of an outstanding book that exhibits excellence in addressing issues of the discipline of interior design including practice, research, theory, and education.
-Books include such products as textbooks, trade books (i.e., written for designers or public), popular press books (written for public audience), etc. Any IDEC member in good standing can nominate an individual or entity for the IDEC Book Award.
+Award(s) are given for recognition of the content of an outstanding book and/or visual media piece that exhibit excellence in addressing issues of the discipline of interior design including practice, research, and education.
+Any IDEC member in good standing can nominate an individual or entity for the IDEC Media Award.

 - Author(s) do not need to be IDEC members

 - Author(s) may be from anywhere in the world

 - Publisher-nominated, self-nominated, or other nominated